xuanjunzzzz/internal-llm-research-v2/README.md

-# internal-llm-research-v2
+# BigCodeLLM-FT-Proj

-A comprehensive framework for fine-tuning large language models
+A comprehensive framework for fine-tuning large language models.